Astra-Appalachia/astra-appalachia.github.io/_posts/missions/2023-01-27-Special-VoidStrike.md

 - Slay the Warlord
 - First Blood

-### Fruits of Victory

-If the Victorious Player is in control of the Headquarters and Tighten the Noose is not in effect, speak with the EO regarding the type of Headquarters being held for a unique reward.
-If the Victorious Player is **NOT** in control of the Headquarters, they may select two Units from their Engagement Force to be *Marked for Greatness* instead of one.

 **Mission Debriefs:** After you finish playing the above mission, ensure that one of the Commanders logs it in our system via the following Google form: [https://forms.gle/gFNQJEq2UKnNqBV58](https://forms.gle/gFNQJEq2UKnNqBV58).
 {: .notice--primary}